Tremont and Gulf 30

-Tremont and Gulf Railroad No. 30 is a preserved class 30 2-8-2 "Mikado" steam locomotive built by the Baldwin Locomotive Works in 1917 for the Tremont and Gulf Railroad.
+Tremont and Gulf Railroad 30 is a preserved 30 class "Mikado" type steam locomotive, built by the Baldwin Locomotive Works (BLW) in October 1917 for the Tremont and Gulf Railroad (T&G).
 It was used by the T&G for hauling freight trains in branch lines throughout the state of Louisiana until 1954, when it was sold to the Magma Arizona Railroad and renumbered 7.
 There, the locomotive was used for hauling smaller freight trains in Southern Arizona, until its retirement in 1968.
 Afterwards, it continued to be sold to various owners and groups, until it was purchased by the Texas State Railroad in 1974.
 It was restored to operating condition and used to pull tourist excursion trips between Rusk and Palestine, Texas as No. 400 from 1978 to 2002.
 Since 2014, the locomotive has been back under steam on the TSRR as MAA No. 7, and then it was reverted to T&G No. 30 in 2017.
-It is still operational as of 2023.
+It is still operational as of 2025.